voltrb/volt/Readme.md

 9. Understandable code base
 10. Control Upgradeability

+# Road Map

+Many of the core Volt features are implemented.
+We still have a bit to go before 1.0, most of it involving models.

+1. Database storing models
+2. Model validations (client and server side)
+3. Reactive model queries
+4. Reactive Enumerators with Blocks (.map .count, etc...)
+5. Full managed render loop (for fast rendering)
+6. Fix N+1 issue with some reactive values (I know how to fix, just haven't gotten around to doing it)

 # VOLT guide

 This guide will take you through creating a basic web application in Volt.
 This tutorial assumes a basic knowledge of ruby and web development.